o19s/opensearch-ubi/README.md

 ## Releasing

 Run `tag-and-release.sh` to create and push a tag to GitHub.
 The tag will kick off the GitHub Action to build the release.
-After running `tag-and-release.sh`, update the version numbers in `gradle.properties` and the `Dockerfile`.
+After running `tag-and-release.sh`, update the version numbers in `gradle.properties` and the `Dockerfile` and commit the changes.